phalcon-orphanage/docs/en/http-server-request.md

 ### `getParsedBody()`

 Returns any parameters provided in the request body.
 If the request `Content-Type` is either `application/x-www-form-urlencoded` or `multipart/form-data`, and the request method is `POST`, this method will return the contents of `$_POST`.
-Otherwise, this method may return any results of deserializing the request body content; as parsing returns structured content, the potential types will be arrays or objects only.
+Otherwise, this method may return any results of unserializing the request body content; as parsing returns structured content, the potential types will be arrays or objects only.
 If there is no body content, `null` will be returned.

 ```php
 <?php